 A reader of mine told me how he had repeatedly, and in vain, tried to get this approval from a well-known General Manager in Kenya. .”I would camp at his office, send emails, text, call.
 I tried everything till I was blue in the face.
 Then I learnt that he sees everyone at 6.30am.
 6.30am was the time I used to wake up but I needed this business.
 And so I was there without an appointment at 6.00am the following day.
 Me, and seven other people who had arrived ahead of me!
 Not only did I get his signature, he spent another 30minutes with me talking shop!
 It is because of him that I’m an early bird today.”
 Even digital platforms are time user specific too.
 So, adapt to the buyer to thrive.

 Style and content of communication

 This is especially true for CEOs.
 They write and say comparatively little.
 Often the communication is general.
 Lengthy literal responses just turn them (as would most people) off.
-Three sentences is a good ceiling to work with.
+Three short sentences is a good ceiling to work with.
 Which means you must have thought through what you are going to write ahead of doing so.
 And many are not particularly bothered about dotting the i’s and crossing the t’s.
+But be careful about how you adapt to this buyer.
 Do not be fooled to assume that they’ll entertain that style from you too.
 So whereas you want to focus on brevity and clarity, punctuate appropriately too.

 Style is also personality dependent.
 Is the buyer friendly or curt?
 Fast or slow speaking?
 ‘Businessy’ or chatty?
 Does he interrupt a lot?
 And if so, it is your responsibility to remember where the conversation veered off.
 One more advantage of taking notes as he speaks.